NETWORKS WEEK (week 23)

 Along with focused presentations by members of the SAR Executive Board participants are invited to share their points of view, provide experience about the development of Artistic Research accompanied by SAR's activities in the field.
 The input of the participants, the community of people committed to Art and Research is vital for shared steps into the future.
 Three presentation workshops will be held, each about 3 hours, including breaks.

-The event looks at questions of how certain modes of promoting ”access” can operate as de facto modes of exclusion.
-It brings artists, researchers, and activists together to consider the following questions: What are the politics of access?
-Do strategies of inclusion replicate and reinforce imaginaries within hierarchical social structures?
-What performative work does the language on access, participation, inclusion, and diversity do?
+This event looks at questions of how certain modes of promoting ”access” can operate as de facto modes of exclusion.
+It brings artists, curators, researchers, and activists together to consider the following questions: What are the politics of access?
+Do strategies and infrastructures of inclusion simply replicate and reinforce individualised imaginaries within broadly hierarchical social structures, particularly as artistic habits of production are increasingly exported as economised knowledge production to other parts of the world?
+How are the terms of access and exclusion produced, rehearsed and (re-)enacted in contemporary artistic, educational, and social practice?
+What is the contribution of current artistic research to debates on access, exclusion, co-option, and care in global circuits of contemporary cultural production?
 How can we shape new communal epistemologies, terms, institutions and practices?

 Blaha Lujza Tér is a piece of music composed by Johan Jutterström for and with Jennifer Torrence as part of the research project “Ng revisited”.
 With the piece, Jutterström and Torrence investigate the musician’s condition, the relationship between music and choreography, and music and space.

 The same music material is performed twice in two extreme proximities to the audience: once far away and once very close.
 They also question if the digital space that the internet provided could be considered a third proximity.
 What would this mean for the piece?

 The artists invite the audience to hear the piece from different distances and to discuss the intricacies of a live performance and a digital representation.